This post is brought to you by Playful Learning.

-I watched the kids’ video from Playful Learning Put Ups and Put Downs Course with my kids, thinking it would be helpful for them, hopefully help us decrease sibling squabbles.
+I watched the video from Playful Learning Power of Words with my kids, thinking it would be helpful for them, hopefully help us decrease sibling squabbles.
 I didn’t realize I would get an emotional 2×4 to the head as I listened to the description of Put Downs.

 In a Parenting Rut

 For most of the summer I had been doing great on not yelling, on enjoying my kids and having a good handle on my anger triggers, but after some emotional upsets and long days alone with the kids I was operating on a short fuse.

 In the video, kids describe both verbal and non-verbal Put Downs.
 They talk about how Put Downs make us feel.
 It’s not like information I don’t know, but suddenly I had an “Oh $#!+” moment as I watched the kids demonstrating Put Downs.
 I had been in a foul mood for a couple days – really snapping a lot at the kids, speaking harshly and doing more yelling than I care to admit.

 I suddenly saw my own yelling at my kids as a bunch of Put Downs.
 It struck me hard.

 Yelling wasn’t effective teaching.
 Yelling didn’t get my point across, nor did it even make me feel better – it made me feel worse.